kimwong9999/cinema/README.md

     Web Page
     ========
     Home page
-            three button should be on this page 'actor', 'location', 'movie'.
-This is a
+        the title 'cinema' and three buttons should be on this page 'actor', 'location', 'movie'.
-            header and should be on all the pages
+        This is the header and should be on all the pages

             a message with an explation of what happens when these button are clicked.